 Passengers trapped on Tiger Sky Tower ride in Sentosa

-SINGAPORE: Passengers on the Tiger Sky Tower ride on Sentosa have been trapped for about an hour.
+SINGAPORE: Passengers on the Tiger Sky Tower ride on Sentosa have been trapped for at least two hours.

 The Singapore Civil Defence Force (SCDF) said in a Facebook post on Saturday (Aug 12) at 8.06pm that it was alerted to an incident on the ride at around 7.10pm.